onishlab-csu/rna-seq-array-template/ce11IndexBuild/README.md

 chrX.fa.gz: OK
 ```

-The lines like `chrI.fa.gz: OK` are verifying the md5sums.
+A line like `chrI.fa.gz: OK` denotes a valid checksum.

 ### Ungzip and concatenate fasta files to a single genome sequence file